-One of the main challenges, when some students are pursuing their career goals, is the high amount of fees charged by most educational institutions around the world.
-It is advisable for individuals to always take advantage of scholarship opportunities that may be available locally or internationally.
-The applicants of such programs are required to prepare a scholarship essay to explain why they deserve the scholarship.
+When some students are pursuing their career goals, one of the main challenges is the high amount of fees charged by most educational institutions around the world.
+It is advisable for individuals always to take advantage of scholarship opportunities available locally or internationally.
+The applicants of such programs must prepare a scholarship essay to explain why they deserve the scholarship.
 Due to the high number of applicants, it is recommendable to gain the skills needed to write a convincing essay to increase the chances of qualifying.
-We are going to provide all the information that you need to write the scholarship essay in this article.
+We will provide all the information that you need to write the scholarship essay in this article.

 Tips for Writing an Impressive Essay

 Conduct extensive research about the sponsoring firm and understand how the organization operates.
 Identify some of the common attributes that the members of such organizations possess.
 The target audience influences the choice of words, tone, and theme of your work.
 Failure to use the right elements may lead to disqualification from the award.

 Individuals tasked with reviewing your essay have dozens of them at any given time.
 It would help if you took advantage of this section to grab the audience's attention and encourage them to read the other parts of your scholarship essay.
 One of the techniques you can use in this part of the essay includes interesting statistics about the subject matter.

 Make the statements in your scholarship essay as short as possible to avoid boredom among your audience.
 Using concise language helps you create enough space for you to write the essential parts of your essay.

 It is always advisable for you to use words that you are conversant with.
 Misusing words in your essay affects your credibility negatively.
 Therefore, if you do not know the meaning of a particular word, avoid it.

 • Always take time to edit your work.